Board of Directors

-Daryl Novak is a Director of Operations of the Southern Ontario Library Service where he is responsible for SOLS’ administration, services to First Nation communities, the Lieutenant Governor’s Club Amick program which provides new books to children in remote northern First Nation communities, and consults with public libraries on CEO search and a range of human resources and contract administration issues.
-Most recently he has negotiated agreements for a range of electronic products used by public libraries across Ontario.
+Now retired, Daryl Novak is the former Director of Operations of the Southern Ontario Library Service where he was responsible for SOLS’ administration, services to First Nation communities, the Lieutenant Governor’s Club Amick program which provides new books to children in remote northern First Nation communities, and consulted with public libraries on CEO search and a range of human resources and contract administration issues.
+Most recently he negotiated agreements for a range of electronic products used by public libraries across Ontario.

-Daryl has served on a number of not-for-profit boards in the arts and social services and is currently a president of the Canadian Children’s Book Centre.
+Daryl has served on a number of not-for-profit boards in the arts and social services and is currently the vice-president of the Canadian Children’s Book Centre.
 He has been on the faculty of the arts administration program at Humber College, and has lectured in the University of Toronto Museum Studies Program, and presented at the Ontario Library Association and the Ontario Museums Association.
 He is a recipient of the Diamond Jubilee medal.